minqiaowang/hybrid-adg/deploy-adg-asm/deploy-adg-asm.md

 In the `ORCL_NRT1D4`(Standby db unique name) description, delete the domain name of the SERVICE_NAME.
 Add the ORCL description, replace xxx.xxx.xxx.xxx with the public ip or hostname of the on-premise hosts.
 It's looks like the following.
 Replace `ORCL_nrt1d4` with your standby db unique name.

-**Note:** The different database domain name will get error when doing the DML Redirection
+**Note:** The different database domain name will get an error when doing the DML Redirection

 ```
 # tnsnames.ora Network Configuration File: /u01/app/oracle/product/19.0.0.0/dbhome_1/network/admin/tnsnames.ora